System Worker Threads

 Because the pool of system worker threads is a limited resource, WorkItem and WorkItemEx routines can be used only for operations that take a short period of time.
 If one of these routines runs for too long (if it contains an indefinite loop, for example) or waits for too long, the system can deadlock.
 Therefore, if a driver requires long periods of delayed processing, it should instead call PsCreateSystemThread to create its own system thread.

 Do not call IoQueueWorkItem or IoQueueWorkItemEx to queue a work item that is already in the queue.
-In checked builds, this error causes a bug check.
-In retail builds, the error is not detected but can cause corruption of system data structures.
+Doing so can cause corruption of system data structures.
 If your driver queues the same work item each time a particular driver routine runs, you can use the following technique to avoid queuing the work item a second time if it is already in the queue:

 - The driver maintains a list of tasks for the worker routine.